Some frequently asked questions

 Do I need to be able to swim?

 Swimming is not a featured activity on any of our itineraries , Some hotels may have swimming pool but its not an activity.
 But, since some of our tours include travel by boat,it will be assumed that you have basic swimming skills in the event of an emergency.
-If this is not the case please advise us/your tour leader or local guide.
+If this is not the case please advise us/your Tour Guide.
 Health and safety regulations may be different to those in your home country and life jackets may not be available on smaller craft.

 Do I need travel insurance?